 XVL stands for Extendable Virtual World Description Language.
-It’s a popular file format for sharing AutoCAD 3D designs in fields like engineering, manufacturing, and architecture.
-Because it’s a vector file, it displays images thanks to a complex formula of lines, points, and mathematical algorithms that make it infinitely expandable without becoming pixelated.
+It’s a popular file format for sharing 3D designs in fields like engineering, manufacturing, and architecture.
+As a vector file, it’s built from a complex formula of lines, points, and mathematical algorithms that makes it infinitely expandable without pixilation.

 A single XVL file can accommodate more than a gigabyte of CAD data.
 It contains highly accurate geometry, as well as additional information like materials and assembly instructions.
-Users can even store designs from multiple CAD files and formats in a single XVL — making it an extremely versatile design format.
+Users can even store designs from multiple CAD files and formats in a single XVL — making it a highly versatile design format.

 History of the XVL file.

-Lattice Technology launched the XVL file in 1997 to overcome the unwieldy file sizes associated with CAD drawings and designs.
+The team that developed the XVL file launched it in 1997.
+It was created to overcome the unwieldy file sizes associated with CAD drawings and designs.

-Today, Toyota owns a significant stake in Lattice Technology and is also a major customer.
-Large manufacturers like Toyota can share designs from multiple CAD programs across different automotive fields — like car and train parts, designed on CATIA and CREO — and ensure consistency.
+The team that created the XVL file is closely linked with a major manufacturer in the automotive field.
+This means it can share designs from multiple CAD programs across different automotive fields – like car and train parts, designed on CATIA and CREO — and ensure consistency.

-While XVL is a proprietary file format to Lattice Technology, XVL viewers are free, so any user can open and view a file without paying licensing costs.
+While XVL is a proprietary file format to its original developer, XVL viewers are free — so any user can open and view a file without having to pay licensing costs.

 CAD file compression.

-One of the main highlights of XVL files is their ability to compress a CAD design to a far smaller file.
-An XVL can reduce a design to 1% of its original size while maintaining all its essential data for design, assembly, service, parts, and catalogs.
+One of the main uses of XVL files is their ability to compress a CAD design to a far smaller file.
+An XVL can reduce a design to 1% of its original size — maintaining essential data for design, assembly, service, parts, and catalogues.

-These small file sizes help designers collaborate on projects, share them with stakeholders, and send them to customers.
+These small file sizes help designers to collaborate on projects, share them with stakeholders and send them to customers.

-You can share CAD designs with other users and authors who need or want to add instructions, interactive documents, and catalogs to the file.
+CAD designs can be shared with other users and authors, who can add instructions, interactive documents, and catalogues to the file.